Understanding Your Aid

 You can have your student budget adjusted for educational costs that exceed your existing budget by submitting a Graduate Budget Increase Request form (PDF).
 You should do this for expenses like clinical travel costs, a one time computer purchase, or a financial need in any other area mentioned on the form in which you expect to exceed the University’s projected budget in that area.

-For example, if your rent exceeds the housing budget you may be eligible to receive a 25% increase in your housing budget.
-For clinical travel expenses, calculate the mileage to and from the clinical location and be sure to include tolls.
+For example, with clinical travel expenses, calculate the mileage to and from the clinical location and be sure to include tolls.
 We suggest submitting the total cost of clinical travel per semester to ensure your student budget is adjusted accordingly.

 Reporting outside scholarships